EOSgithub/linked-blog-starter-md/The Uninvited Guest.md

 Recognition hit his face like sunrise breaking through storm clouds, followed immediately by something that looked suspiciously like joy.
 He took a step forward, one hand extended in that universal gesture of "please don't run away, I just want to help."

-Yeah, no. That was my cue to leave.
+Yeah, nope.
+That was my cue to leave.

 I turned and bolted like my shoes were on fire and my past was chasing me.
 Which, technically, it was.